Best Toothbrush – Top Pics Of A Dental Hygienist

-This is the most subjective question you can as.
-As a result, some will swear by the latest smartphone linked sonic brush, while others want nothing more than the hardest manual toothbrush they can snag from the Price Mart.
+This is the most subjective question you can ask.
+Some will swear by the latest smartphone linked sonic brush, while others want nothing more than the hardest manual toothbrush they can snag from the Price Mart.
 In other words, people are fickle with different wants and needs.
 I’ve been a practicing Dental Hygienist for the last 25 years.
 I’ve worked in all kinds of practices from community clinics to the high dollar cosmetic offices.
 Altogether, I’ve cleaned over 100,000 mouths, seen it all and smelt it all, but the question I’m most often asked is “What is the Best Toothbrush”?

 Sonic vs Manual

 In 2003 a study was performed on Dental Students, to compare the effectiveness of a sonic toothbrush to a manual toothbrush.
 Half of the students used a manual brush while the other half used a sonic brush.
 Care to guess what the results were?
 There was absolutely no difference between the two brushes and their ability to remove plaque and prevent gum disease.
 The results had nothing to do with the brush but everything to do with the participants.
 Dental students see the teeth with the mind’s eye, which makes them exceptionally good at brushing.
 Think about that for a second; do you visualize your teeth when you brush?
 I loved this article because it reinforced everything I tell my patients, “It’s not the brush, it’s you, and how well you use it”.